hashgraph/hedera-services/platform-sdk/docs/proposals/template.md

 Describe any public API changes or additions.
 Include stakeholders of the API.

+Examples of public API include:

+* Anything defined in protobuf
+* Any functional API that is available for use outside the module that provides it.
+* Anything written or read from disk

-Code can be included in the proposal directory, but not submitted to the code base.
+Code can be included in the proposal directory, but not committed to the code base.

 Remove this section if not applicable.